zaguiini/vscode-file-vault/README.md

-# file-vault
+# vscode-file-vault

-Quickly grab your favorite files into any VSCode folder -- from Github!
+Quickly grab your favorite files directly from Github!

 ## Requirements